karim-ayman1/space-garden/_pages/index.md

 # Welcome to my tiny blog

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 8px;">
-I'm a programmer who loves to learn new things and share what I know with others.
+karim ayman salah el den  loves to learn new things and share what I know with others.
 I'm a  <span style="font-weight: bold">crazy</span> programmer.
 I love to push the limits of what's possible with code.
 I love to find new and creative ways to use code to solve problems.
 And I love to share my discoveries with the world.
 </p>

 <strong>Recent Additions</strong>